Marganotvke/Supa-Bento/README.md

 Here, every list have their seperate configs tab.
 If you added more than one list within the layout tab, make sure to click the "+" icon here to add another config for your list.<br /><br />
 List configs are applied one by one, columns first.
 ##### Layout
 Every list have a layout you can also modify.
 You can choose how many sublists there is to a list.
-At most, you can select 2 sublists for a single list.
+At most, you can have 2 sublists for a single list.
 ##### Sublist configs
 Here, you control every single item within a sublist.
 ![sublist](readmeImgSrc/widgets/sublist.png)